7span/laravel-boilerplate/README.md

 - Register
 - Login
 - Get Profile
-- Forget and reset password
+- Forget and Reset Password

 ## Notes

-1. Please run "npm run dev" command to compile your assets.
-2. `Telescope` , `Log Viewer` and other developer packages are accessible with universal username and password defined in .env file under `DEVELOPER_USERNAME` and `DEVELOPER_PASSWORD`.
+1. `Telescope` , `Log Viewer` and other developer packages are accessible with universal username and password defined in .env file under `DEVELOPER_USERNAME` and `DEVELOPER_PASSWORD`.